redwoodjs/redwood/docs/docs/auth/dbauth.md

 1. Users' passwords are [salted and hashed](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/) with PBKDF2 before being stored
 2. Plaintext passwords are never stored anywhere, and only transferred between client and server during the login/signup phase (and hopefully only over HTTPS)
 3. Our logger scrubs sensitive parameters (like `password`) before they are output
+4. We only store the hashes of reset tokens to prevent an attacker from being able to reset user passwords.

 Even if you later decide you want to let someone else handle your user data for you, dbAuth is a great option for getting up and running quickly (we even have a generator for creating basic login and signup pages for you).